Syndication: The Topeka Capital-Journal

 Combine that with teammates Elliott Cadeau and Seth Trimble and North Carolina's backcourt was 10 for 36.

 The Jayhawks had three bigs that can influence players like Davis.
 There was Dickinson.
 Senior K.J.
 Adams scored 37 points.
-Standing at 6-9, Flory Bidunga is one of those wide-grinning oblivious freshmen who can bring the hammer.
+Standing at 6-foot-9, Flory Bidunga is one of those wide-grinning oblivious freshmen who can bring the hammer.
 This one is from the Congo who contributed eight points and eight rebounds.

 Two games in for both teams, there are miles to go after this meeting.
 But everywhere you turned there was history.
 For starters, there were a combined 10 national championships represented.